 If you currently have an employee performing exempt job duties, and the employee is being paid a salary of less than $23,660 per year, your business or ministry needs to do one of two things:

 Courts have created a ministerial exception that exempts clergy from federal wage and hour laws.
-It does not appear as though the increase to the minimum salary level will affect the ministerial exception.
+It does not appear as though an increase to the minimum salary level would affect the ministerial exception.
 The ministerial exception is intended to apply only to pastors, ministers, or other employees who are ordained or who function in a similar religious capacity.
 For non-clergy employees, ministries should follow FLSA rules and classify them as either exempt or non-exempt.